iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 }
 ```

-### 4. `presentation-result` {#presentation-result}
+### 4. presentation-result {#presentation-result}

 - Type: `didcomm:iota/presentation/0.1/presentation-result`
 - Role: [verifier](#roles)

 Sent by the verifier to communicate the result of the presentation.
 It allows the verifier raise problems and disputes encountered in the verification and to specify if the holder may retry a presentation.
-The message may be signed for non-repudiation.
+The message SHOULD be signed by the verifier for non-repudiation.

+#### Structure
 ```json
 {
   "accepted": bool,                   // REQUIRED